-Service has found that a new mildew re-sistant wheat cultivar doesn't fall under its jurisdiction for regulating genetically "It does not change the wheat's basic biology or produce a plant that would directly feed on, infect, parasit-ize, or contaminate plants, or adverse-ly affect other organisms that are ben-
+Service has found that a new mildew re-sistant wheat cuttivar doesn't fall under its jurisdiction for regulating genetically "It does not change the wheat's belayed their commercialization.
+Calyxi, a subsidiary of the biophar-maceutical company Cellectis, devel-oped "MLO KO" wheat with genetic sequences from bacteria and corn that remove a gene that suppresses the plant's defenses against powdery mil-lew.